-Rather than use the term church or congregation, Quakers call local worship groups like ours “Monthly Meetings” – even though they meet weekly for worship.
-That’s because Quakers manage the business of their local meetings once a month at what we call the Meeting for Business; at Reno Friends, we usually hold ours the second Sunday of each month starting at 11:30 am.
+Rather than use the term church or congregation, Quakers call local worship groups like ours “Monthly Meetings” – even though they meet weekly for Silent Worship.
+That’s because Quakers manage the business of their local meetings once a month at what we call the Meeting for Business; at Reno Friends, we usually hold ours on second Sundays after Silent Worship.

 Each Meeting is responsible for its own operation, but it also is part of a wider Friends organization.
 Monthly Meetings are organized into regional gatherings of Friends that meet quarterly and yearly for worship and fellowship, and to conduct business.
 The Reno Meeting is part of the College Park Quarterly Meeting, which comprises about thirty-two Meetings in Northern California and Hawaii.